-- EU cars are now on average 11.5 years old.
-Lithuania, Estonia and Romania have the oldest fleets, with vehicles older than 16 years.
-The newest cars can be found in Luxembourg (6.5 years) and Austria (8.3 years).
+- EU cars are now on average 11.8 years old.
+Lithuania and Romania have the oldest car fleets, with vehicles almost 17 years old.
+The newest passenger cars can be found in Luxembourg (6.7 years).

-- The average age of light commercial vehicles in the EU is 11.6 years.
-Among the EU’s four major markets, Spain has the oldest van fleet (13.0 years), followed closely by Italy (12.6 years).
+- The average age of light commercial vehicles in the EU is 11.9 years.
+Of the EU’s four major markets, Italy has the oldest van fleet (13.8 years), followed closely by Spain (13.3 years).

 - Trucks are on average 13.9 years old in the European Union.
 With an average age of 21.4 years, Greece has the oldest truck fleet, while the newest ones can be found in Luxembourg (6.7 years) and Austria (7 years).

 - Buses on EU roads are on average 12.8 years old.
 Aged more than 19 years, Greek buses are the oldest in the region.
 Only six countries in the European Union have a bus fleet that is less than 10 years old.